pennhanlee/tp/docs/DeveloperGuide.md

 `MainWindow#executeCommand()` initializes all changes to what is displayed by the UI by calling `Logic#execute()` which returns a `CommandResult`. `MainWindow#executeCommand()` is called when user enters a command into the application.
-From the returned `CommandResult`, `CommandResult#getViewType()` indicates how the UI should switch its view.
+From the returned `CommandResult`, `CommandResult#getViewType()` indicates which view the UI should switch to according to which `ViewType` is returned:
-`CommandResult#getViewType()` returns a `ViewType`, of which there are three types:
-   * `ViewType.DEFAULT` - Instructs UI to switch to the default, summarised view
+   * `ViewType.DEFAULT` - Instructs UI to switch to the default, summarised view.
-   * `ViewType.DETAILED` - Instructs UI to switch to the detailed, single book view
+   * `ViewType.DETAILED` - Instructs UI to switch to the detailed, single book view.
-   * `ViewType.MOST_RECENTLY_USED` - Instructs UI to stay in whatever view it is in
+   * `ViewType.MOST_RECENTLY_USED` - Instructs UI to stay in whatever view it is in.

 Based on the type of `ViewType` returned by `CommandResult#getViewType()`, `MainWindow#resetView()`, `MainWindow#changeToDetailedView()`, or no method is called accordingly.